Fra0013To/NNbasedDiscDetectors/README.md

 Algorithm 2 illustrated in the paper.

 ## Updates and Versions
+- v0.2 (2025.07.31): Code optimization and implementation of cost evaluations.
 - v0.1 (2025.02.28): Available trained detectors for 2D and 4D.
 Examples in 2D.
 - v0.0 (2024.01.25): Repository creation.